How to Pay Employees with Crypto in Canada?

 - Anish Kamboj

-As mainstream adoption of cryptocurrency becomes more prevalent, prudent employers would be well-advised to develop the capacity to respond to demands for such schemes of compensation.
-It is essential to understand the methods through which cryptocurrency compensation can be offered, the income and payroll tax consequences, and the associated benefits to both employees and employers.
-This article will discuss these topics in depth.
+As mainstream adoption of cryptocurrency becomes more prevalent, employers should develop the capacity to respond to demands for crypto compensation.
+Understanding how to offer cryptocurrency compensation, the income and payroll tax consequences, and the associated benefits is essential for both employees and employers.
+This article will explore these topics in depth.

 Methods to Offer Digital Currency Compensation